JPRodrigues-gh/housing-sales-price-prediction-dashboard/README.md

 * A project summary page, showing the project dataset summary and the client's requirements.
 * A page listing your findings related to which features have the strongest correlation to the house sale price.
 * A page displaying the 4 houses' attributes and their respective predicted sale price.
-It should display a message informing the summed predicted price for all 4 inherited houses.
-You should add interactive input widgets that allow a user to provide real-time house data to predict the sale price.
+  * It should display a message informing the summed predicted price for all 4 inherited houses.
+  * Add interactive input widgets that allow a user to provide real-time house data to predict the sale price.
 * A page indicating your project hypothesis(es) and how you validated it across the project.
 * A technical page displaying your model performance.
 If you deployed an ML pipeline, you have to display your pipeline steps.